-The 3 lions successful learned to hunt for themselves and they were free in the wild rather than prisoners in a zoo but great controversy arose as to the scientific value and general wisdom of releasing lions who were unafraid of humans into populated areas.
+The three lions successfully learned to hunt for themselves and they were free in the wild rather than prisoners in a zoo but great controversy arose as to the scientific value and general wisdom of releasing lions who were unafraid of humans into populated areas.

 These fears were realised when in 1969 Boy attacked and badly bit the son of the new Meru warden, Peter Jenkins.
-Both Joy and George Adamson were ordered by the Director of National Parks, Perez Olindo to wrap up their projects and move out of the reserve.
+Director of National Parks, Perez Olindo ordered both Joy and George Adamson to wrap up their projects and move out of the reserve.

-Through sheer chance, and because Boy had been injured, George was permitted to fly him to Joy’s house, Elsamere, on lake Naivasha, for recovery.
+Through sheer chance, and because Boy had an injury, George flew him to Joy’s house, Elsamere, on lake Naivasha, for recovery.
 He left Girl, Ugas and their offspring in Meru forever.
-While living at Elsamere, George received a letter from Bill Travers in London proposing to bring out a lion named Christian, which had been bought by two Australians in Harrod’s.
+While living at Elsamere, George received a letter from Bill Travers in London.
+Travers proposed to bring out a lion named Christian, bought by two Australians in Harrod’s.
 It was getting a bit too big to keep in London.

 Joy remained at Elsamere and in 1977 moved to Shaba National Reserve to begin her Leopard rehabilitation work.
-Joy did not approve of George’s continued lion work and had long before cut him off from any support from the funds generated by her books and the film.
+Joy did not approve of George’s continued lion work.
+She had long before cut him off from any support from the funds generated by her books and the film.

 In 1971 disaster struck.
 Boy attacked and killed a long-time camp assistant.
-It was a doubly sad day, as George was obliged to shoot Boy, his companion of 8 years.
+It was a doubly sad day, as George had no option but to shoot Boy, his companion of 8 years.

 An unpaid assistant named Tony Fitzjohn joined the camp in late 1972.
 Tony was rambunctious but a genius with his hands.
 He helped maintain the camp and repaired ageing vehicles and provided companionship for George.

 He later set up his own camp a few kilometres away at Komunyu Hill to rehabilitate Leopards – Kambi ya Chui.
-One of his first leopards named Komunyu but nicknamed ‘squeaks’, adapted to the wild, but was continually returning to the camp with one ailment or another requiring medical treatment.
+One of his first leopards named Komunyu but nicknamed ‘squeaks’, adapted to the wild.
+But she continually returned to the camp with one ailment or another requiring medical treatment.

 In 1980, a former camp assistant whom she had fired at her Shaba camp murdered Joy.
-She was cremated and George scattered some of her ashes on Pippa’s grave and the rest he buried with Elsa.
-At this time there were 16 lions around the Kora camp, a sign, which George Adamson thought, indicated the success of his programme.
+After her cremation, George scattered some of her ashes on Pippa’s grave.
+The rest he buried with Elsa.
+At this time sixteen lions lived at the Kora camp.
+George Adamson thought this indicated the success of his programme.

-He was now supplementing their diet with carcasses of camels and goats that he bought from Somali herders, which incidentally kept the lions linked to George and the camp.
+He was now supplementing their diet with carcasses of camels and goats that he bought from Somali herders.
+Incidentally, this kept the lions linked to George and the camp.
 Did he really want them to be completely free?
-In 1985 when one of the lions, Glowe had not been seen for several days, George had to employ the wizardry of Terence to locate her.
+In 1985, George had to employ Terence’s wizardry to locate Glowe, one of the lions.
+He had gone missing for several days.

-Terence was a dowser – he had accurately located many underground water sources – and he could find a lost lion by twirling a pendulum over a map, concentrating on the lion and allowing the pencil in his left hand to lead itself to the location of the lion on the map.
+Terence was a dowser – he had accurately located many underground water sources.
+He could find a lost lion by twirling a pendulum over a map.
+Concentrating on the lion, he would allow the pencil in his left hand to lead itself to the location of the lion on the map.
 He did this and showed George where Glowe was – 10 KM away!

 George Adamson could not really live without his lions.
-He was totally fearless around them, even though he had been mauled thrice over the years and Terence had come near death by a lion attack at Kora.
+He showed no fear around them, even though they had mauled him thrice over the years.
+Terence had come near death by a lion attack at Kora.

-A high wire mesh fence mainly to protect visitors surrounded the camp, but George would go out of the enclosure through a door to call lions in for feeding.
-It was not uncommon to find him in his traditional sandals and a pair of shorts holding a goat haunch in his outstretched hand as a 136-KG lion charged at him full speed.
+A high wire mesh fence mainly to protect visitors surrounded the camp.
+But George would go out of the enclosure through a door to call lions in for feeding.
+It was not uncommon to find him in his traditional sandals and a pair of shorts.
+He would hold a goat haunch in his outstretched hand as a 136-KG lion charged at him at full speed.
 The lion would break at the last possible moment, skidding up to George in a cloud of dust and nip the haunch from his unflinching hand.

 That was the faith between man and beast.
 Besides being tremendously courageous, George was one of those rare individuals who could remain a gentleman under the most extreme provocation.
 Living in the bush might sound like stress-free living but Kambi ya Simba was sometimes far from that.
 There was an endless stream of visitors from around the world demanding George’s time.

-There were film makers, writers, publishers, researchers, trustees and friends of the Kora Trust, government officials and various security forces, invading herders, poachers and the ever present threat of shifta.
+Filmmakers, writers, publishers, researchers, trustees and friends of the Kora Trust, government officials and various security forces, invading herders, poachers and the ever-present threat of shifta.
 There was also the occasional strain between the periodic expatriate camp assistants and tourists.
-George would sit calmly through it all, puffing on his pipe and after sundown, having a whisky or two and sharing the bottle with whomever was there.
+George would sit calmly through it all.
+Puffing on his pipe and after sundown, having a whisky or two and sharing the bottle with whoever was there.

 Visitors must have irritated him at times but his innate kindness and unlimited generosity made all feel welcome.
-He always had time to take people in his old Land Rover down to the Tana River or to some interesting rocks.
-He always had time to tell his magnificent lion stories in the main banda or at the table out under the stars, Kora rock illumined by moonlight in the distance.
+He always had time.
+Time to take people in his old Land Rover down to the Tana River or to some interesting rocks.
+He never lacked time to tell his magnificent lion stories in the main banda.
+Sometimes at the table out under the stars.
+All the while as the moon illumined Kora rock in the distance.

 In 1986, things started to go really bad.
-Tony Fitzjohn received a letter from the director of wildlife informing him that his Leopard project must cease after his leopard, Komunyu, attacked a Japanese journalist.
+Tony Fitzjohn received a letter to cease his leopard project from the director of wildlife.
+His leopard, Komunyu, had attacked a Japanese journalist.
 Then Terence died peacefully at Kora in April.

 George buried him in a lugga not far from Boy’s grave.
 Somali herders invaded the reserve with their livestock and poachers stepped up their activities.
 George’s health began to fail, though at 80 he was still extremely alert and still full of life.

-From 1987 on he made a few visits to hospital in Nairobi for stomach problems and his asthma worsened.
-By nature an active, outdoors man, he dreaded hospitals and the notion that he might actually die in one.
+From 1987 on he made a few visits to the hospital in Nairobi for stomach problems and his asthma worsened.
+By nature an active, outdoorsman, he dreaded hospitals and the notion that he might actually die in one.
 George lived in Kora for almost 19 years.
-During that time dozens of lions were introduced to the wild from a wide variety of sources and they in turn produced hundreds of free offspring that otherwise would have grown up in captivity.
+During that time dozens of lions returned to the wild from a wide variety of sources.
+They in turn produced hundreds of free offspring that otherwise would have grown up in captivity.

-It was human beings who were annihilating the elephant and rhinos and who were destroying the land.
-It was a man who killed Joy, his wife.
-It was men who ended up taking George’s life at the age of 83.
+It was human beings annihilating the elephant and rhinos.
+They were destroying the land.
+A man killed Joy, his wife.
+Men finally ended George’s life at the age of 83.

-On that fateful day in August when George Adamson rounded a bend in his Land Rover to face the shifta, Inge Ledersteill, the German lady visitor to Kora, is quoted in the press as saying, “I looked him straight in the eye just as they fired the first shot at him… and I believe he knew exactly what he was doing.”
+On that fateful day in August, George Adamson rounded a bend in his Land Rover to face the shifta.
+Inge Ledersteill, the German lady visitor to Kora, later said to the press, “I looked him straight in the eye just as they fired the first shot at him… and I believe he knew exactly what he was doing.”

 It was a justly fitting way for George Adamson to leave us, in defiance against everything that he hated.
-George also left some questions of his own behind, to be found on the last page of My Pride and Joy: “who will now care for the animals in the reserve, for they cannot look after themselves?
+George also left some questions of his own behind.
+On the last page of My Pride and Joy: “who will now care for the animals in the reserve, for they cannot look after themselves?
 Are there young men and women in Kenya who are willing to take on this charge?
 Who will raise their voices, when mine is carried away in the wind, to plead Kora’s case?”

-Though the work of George Adamson may have carried some controversy, especially on its sustainability, his efforts to rehabilitate big cats that had lived in captivity were an eye opener to the many possibilities available to conserve this beautiful creatures.
+George Adamson’s may have carried some controversy.
+Especially on its sustainability.
+Nevertheless, his efforts to rehabilitate big cats living in captivity became an eye-opener.
+They shed light on the many possibilities available to conserve these beautiful creatures.
 Because of him, the lion can still be king of the jungle.
 For that, we honour him with a place in the Kenya Geographic Hall of Fame.